tsaahr/time-traveler-toolkit/README.md

-Time Travel Simulator – Python Project
+# Time Travel Quote Generator – Python Project

 This is a Python project built during my learning process.
-It simulates a fictional time travel booking system that generates a travel destination, year, and cost dynamically.
+It simulates a fictional time travel agency by generating a travel quote based on year, destination, and cost.

+---

-What does the program do?
+## What does the program do?

-Gets the current date and time and formats it.
+* Gets the current date and time

-Randomly selects a year between 1500 and 3000 as the target travel year.
+* Randomly selects a target year between 1500 and 3000

-Picks a destination from a predefined list.
+* Chooses a fictional destination from a preset list

-Calculates the cost of the trip based on the distance in years from the present.
+* Calculates the price based on year difference and cost multiplier

-Formats the final cost using the Decimal module to ensure precision.
+* Formats the total cost using `Decimal` for precision

-Uses a custom module to generate a formatted travel message.
+* Generates and prints a formatted message using a custom module

+---

-Technologies used
+## Technologies used

-Python 3
+* Python 3

-datetime module for current time

-decimal.Decimal for accurate currency calculation

-random module (randint, choice) for randomness
+* Built-in modules: `datetime`, `random`, `decimal`

-Custom module (custom_module.py) with external function
+* External custom module with reusable functions

-String formatting with f-strings
+* String formatting with `f-strings`
+* Random selection with `randint` and `choice`
+* Date and time formatting
+* Arithmetic operations and type casting

+---

-Status
+## Status

 Completed
 Part of my beginner Python training projects